Hold the Line: Cover versions

 In 1981, Bosnian-born Serbian singer Zdravko Čolić released a cover version of this song in the Serbian language, with lyrics "Oktobar je, počinje sezona kiša" ("This is October, the rain season begins").
 Belgian blues band Blue Blot covered the song on their album Where Do We Go.

-In 2018, German metal band Bonfire covered the song on the album Legends.
+In 2018, German hard rock band Bonfire covered the song on the album Legends.

 British heavy metal band Saxon covered the song on their 2021 covers album Inspirations.